jman4747/ORG-DCS/draft/ORG-0_Organizing_Manual/ORG-0_Organizing_Manual.typ

 Grayson Robotics has established the following goals:

 + Provide a practical engineering education.
-+ Interdisciplinary approach to engineering that prevents miscommunication between engineering sub-teams.
++ Interdisciplinary approach to engineering that prevents miscommunication between engineering departments.
 + Demonstrate comprehensive quality control in all engineering and manufacturing activities.
 	+ Implement a Quality Management System as outlined by ISO 9001:2015.